yugkhandalwal-cmyk/MumbaiFund-Crowdfunding/README.md

 Licensed under the MIT License—see [LICENSE](LICENSE).

 ## Contact
 Email me at yugkhandalwal@gmail.com or find me on X @yug_khandelwalz.
-Excited to connect at ETHMumbai 2026!
+Excited to connect at ETHGlobal Mumbai 2026!